elena19m/cloud-courses/website/docs/security/kubernetes.md

 If the traffic to our app increases, we may need to scale the app (create mode pods, identical to the ones that already exist).

 For example, let's scale `hello-app` to 10 pods.
-For this change the values for `replicas` in `hello-app-deployment.yaml` to `10`, and reapply the manifest:
+For this, change the value for `replicas` in `hello-app-deployment.yaml` to `10`, and reapply the manifest:

 ```bash
 student@lab-kubernetes:~$ kubectl apply -f hello-app-deployment.yaml